MelanieWilke/Optic-Ataxia/README.md

 made available under this licence: Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International

 - run __PlotMorelAtlas.m__
-to generate a matlab figure of the Morel atlas in axial and coronal slices
+to generate a matlab figure of the Morel atlas on axial and coronal slices

 [Settings in the beginning of the script control the details]